Overview

 Logistics

 Housing, meals, and transportation: Students will be housed at the University of Miami campus.
 Students will receive a stipend for their meals and will either prepare their own food or dine on campus.
-As far as transportation is concerned, students will travel to and from their workplaces via public transit (a 35-45-minute train ride).
+As far as transportation is concerned, students will carpool to and from their workplaces via Uber or public transportation (a 35-45 minute train ride).

 Local safety, security, and cultural norms: If you have special needs related to health, culture, disability, or religious practices, we encourage you to contact the program director(s) or the DukeEngage office to discuss whether your needs can be accommodated in this program.